camunda/camunda-bpm-platform/README.md

 mvn clean install -Pengine-integration,webapps-integration,tomcat,postgresql
 ```

-There is a special profile for the JBoss and WildFly Application Servers:
+There is a special profile for the WildFly Application Servers:

-* JBoss Domain mode: `mvn clean install -Pengine-integration,h2,jboss-domain`
 * WildFly Domain mode: `mvn clean install -Pengine-integration,h2,wildfly-domain`

 Limiting the number of engine unit tests